FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 load profiles are needed and the accurate profile of the individual household is not critical.
 The second approach is building a detailed behavior simulation and use that to generate the load profile, since a large part of the residential energy consumption directly depends on the actions of the residents.
 This approach is much more complex, but yields more realistic profiles for individual households.
-A detailed review of different approaches of synthesizign load profiles can be found for example in [xxx grandjean]
+A detailed review of different approaches of synthesizign load profiles can be found for example in [@grandjean_review_2012]

 The LoadProfileGenerator (LPG) implments the second approach: It implements a desire-driven human behaviour model to simulate when people are doing what and where they are.
 It was originally developed as PhD-thesis [@pflugradt_modellierung_2016].
 The human actions are then used to calculate energy consumption and generate the load profiles.